ACAB - Harassment

 This policy, or a summary thereof that contain the essential policy elements shall be distributed by the Hopkinton School District to its students and employees and each parent or guardian shall sign that they have received and understand the policy.

-List the appropriate party by name and phone number to receive a complaint in each District School
+List the appropriate party by name and phone number to receive a complaint in each District School.
+The appropriate parties to receive a complaint at the school level are as follows:

 Please note that the following entities have specified time limits for filing a claim.